 - 1 cup capsicum cubes

 - 1 tsp salt

 - Heat pan in medium heat.
-Add cooking oil and finely chopped onion.
+Add vegetable oil and finely chopped onion.

 - Saute until onion becomes soft and translucent.

 - Add finely chopped tomato and cook until it becomes mushy.